 There is a very strong British flavour to this album; of the six songs that had already been released, four were of British origin and had already appeared on Extended Play 45s released in the UK.
 “If I Ruled The World” and “Flash, Bang, Wallop” (from Half A Sixpence) were on a 1963 UK release called British Showcase.
 “Another Spring” and “Ten Out of Ten” were also both written by Leslie Bricusse, and were arranged and conducted by Englishman Peter Knight.
 They had appeared on a special British-only EP and had also been included on the UK release of The Shelter of Your Arms.

 The final two were numbers from Frank Loesser’s Guys and Dolls: Sammy’s Marty Paich-backed recording of its title track had already been included in the US release of The Shelter of Your Arms, and his rollicking rendition of “Sit Down, You’re Rockin’ The Boat” had been included on the Reprise Musical Repertory Theatre collection (a series featuring the scores of four popular Broadway musicals of the time, sung by artists in the Reprise Records stable).

-Despite the patchwork nature of the different recording dates, different arrangers, and different origins, the variety produced on this album proves to be the spice of life.
-Alas, it was somewhat overshadowed by Sammy’s duet album with Count Basie on Verve Records which was released the same month.
+Despite the patchwork of different recording dates, different arrangers, and different origins, the variety actually proves to be the spice of life.
+Alas, the album somewhat overshadowed by Sammy’s duet album with Count Basie on Verve Records which was released the same month.